Skip to content

 # Gets a different skill — review-focused expertise

 All three skills are installed on disk.
-But each node only loads what it needs.
+But each node only advertises and loads what it declares.
 This follows the Stripe Minions principle: “agents perform best when given a smaller box with a tastefully curated set of tools.”

 SkillInstallWhat It Teaches